awslabs/aws-serverless-data-lake-framework/sdlf-utils/glue-jobs-deployer/README.md

 * SDLF deployed in the target account
 * CLI access to the target account
+* jq is required as pre-installed software on the machine / env (aws cloud9) used to run the deploy script
 * Permissions to read SSM parameters created during SDLF deployment
 * Permissions to use the KMS keys of the SDLF
 * Permissions to write files in the s3 artifacts bucket of the SDLF